sabrooks/electric-distribution-model/readme.md

 # Distribution Model

-Distribution Model is a library to build a distribution model.
+Distribution Model is a library to build an electric utility distribution model (Digital Twin) from an ESRI database.
 Elements are connected based on element type and location.
+This library supports engineering analysis of a distribution utility.

 ## Elements